Marijuana Coming to a Pharmacy Near You

 Drugs from the pharmacy may not work as well, or might have addictive properties.
 Parents watching their kids suffer with seizures must feel so helpless and I am a mom myself so again, I understand all of this.
 My children are adults now, but if they were young and had seizures, I would never want to be judged for trying to help them or save their life by using cannabis.

-So I do not pass judgment to anyone who uses pot medicinally.
+So I do not pass judgment to anyone who uses marijuana medicinally.
 It should be used responsibly.
 I’m aware that it’s available in many states and taken by millions of folks who have a Marijuana Medical Card.
 I’m also aware that in my state, it’s the number one recreational drug, and while it’s not for me, I can’t keep my head in the sand, it is literally wafting everywhere!

 You Have “Pot” Receptors